gargpriyank/IBM-Edge-Workshop/docs/edge-infra-services.md

-# Edge Infra Services – IEAM and Management Hub
+# IBM Edge Infra Services

 - Deploy and manage critical workloads on edge nodes securely and reliably to hundreds of remote locations from a central location.